 What Happens In A Well-baby Checkup?

-A well-baby checkup could contain various tests and assessments based on the baby’s health and the parameters the doctor wishes to check.
+A well-baby checkup could include various tests and assessments based on the baby’s health and the parameters the doctor wishes to check.

 - Height and weight: The baby will be laid on a special scale to weigh.
 The doctor will use a special ruler to check the baby’s height.
 These measurements are then used to plot various ratios, such as weight-for-age, weight-for-height, and height-for-age.
-The results are plotted on a graph to determine if the baby is growing healthily and whether there are any regressions.
+The results are plotted on a graph to determine if the baby is growing healthily or if there are any regressions.

 - Head circumference: The doctor will measure the baby’s head circumference with a special tape to determine healthy growth.